DmitryV-k/DmitryV-k/README.md

 - 💞️ I’m looking to collaborate on stochastic processes prediction
 - 📫 How to reach me : dmitry.vilenchik56@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: .I am 70 and started with DOS IM 360..
+- ⚡ Fun fact: .I am 70 and started with DOS IBM
+-  360..

 <!---
 DmitryV-k/DmitryV-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.